 Instead, try this: observe what they do in the classroom that’s made them successful and build out from there.
 Offer suggestions on how to make their good teaching practices more efficient or effective, using tools that clearly make tasks easier to accomplish.
 Perhaps DropBox will facilitate distributing handouts in the classroom, Google Drive is a better alternative to emailing drafts back and forth, or Google Earth can provide more interactive exploration of the Grand Canyon.
 Tailor your approach to each faculty member, with specific ideas to facilitate and/or enhance their teaching.
 As they become comfortable with new tech, they will very likely be open to conversations about other digital tools you are using in your own work.

 2. Be open and alert to each teacher’s technology wants and needs

-If teachers express a want or need for technology in the classroom (a particular browser, program, hardware, etc.) accommodate them!
+If teachers express a want or need for educational technology in the classroom (a particular browser, program, hardware, etc.) accommodate them!
 If teachers feel you are there to help them, they are more likely to reach out.
 The best way to demonstrate your desire to enhance their teaching is to jump through their hoops to meet their needs.
 If a teacher wants to use Safari, don’t dismiss their interest in favor of Chrome.
 You may know the tool that is “superior,” but remember it’s about their level of comfort.